Easy Ras El Hanout

 Here are some ideas on how to use ras el hanout:

-• Rub it on the outside of your favorite meats—it's ideal for seasoning roast beef, pork, chicken, or to mix in ground meat to make delicious bison, turkey, or lamb patties or meatballs.
+• Use it on proteins - Use the spice mix as desired to season tagines that contain lamb or fish.
+Rub it on the outside of your favorite meats—it's ideal for seasoning roast beef, pork, chicken, or to mix in ground meat to make delicious bison, turkey, or lamb patties or meatballs.

 Nutrition Facts (per serving)